Lily123xoxo/uma-gacha-planner/README.md

 # umagachaplanner
-planner for managing resources for uma musume global
+Planner for managing resources for uma musume global